Colorado Medical Societyhttp://www.cms.org/articles/transparency-in-health-care-prices-what-physicians-need-to-know/

 Transparency in health care prices: What physicians need to knowFriday, December 01, 2017 09:08 AM

 Summary: In 2017 the Colorado General Assembly passed legislation requiring greater transparency in provider prices enabling consumers to be better informed.
 Beginning Jan.
-1, 2018 physicians will need to disclose to consumers their charges for the 15 most common services they provide when payment is made directly by the patients rather than by a third party.
+1, 2018 physicians will need to disclose to consumers the 15 most common services they provide and the associated charges when payment is made directly by the patients rather than by a third party.
 This document outlines the responsibilities for physician practices.

 Who must comply: